 This seems like a relatively inconsequential change, right?

-Changing these three small words increased page traffic by 50% and led to 8% more free trial signups.
+Changing these three small words increased page traffic by 50 percent and led to 8 percent more free trial signups.

 Adopting the same language that your audience uses can go a long way in helping them find the content that they want.

-And beyond that, you can also try adjusting your navigation to reflect the way that users look for information.
+You can also try adjusting your navigation to reflect the way that people look for information.

 For example, Bizztravel Wintersport specializes in skiing holiday packages in the Alps.
-After digging into their Google Analytics data, they found that users most often uses the site search feature to look for ski village names.
+After digging into their Google Analytics data, they found that visitors most often use the site search feature to look for ski village names.

-They also found that only 23% of their visitors arrived on their homepage, and the rest were pushed to navigate by country, then by region, then by village.
-This meant that it was taking an average of five clicks before a user arrived at the ski village they were looking for.
+They also found that only 23 percent of their visitors arrived on their homepage, and the rest were pushed to navigate by country, then by region, then by village.
+This meant that it was taking an average of five clicks before someone arrived at the ski village they were looking for.

-It was clear that the navigation system did not reflect the way that users preferred to find information for planning a vacation.
+It was clear that the navigation system did not reflect the way visitors preferred to find information for planning a vacation.
 Their original navigation and region page looked like this:

-As a result, they achieved a 21.34% increase in goal completions with a test result confidence level of 97%.
+As a result, they achieved a 21.34 percent increase in goal completions with a test result confidence level of 97 percent.

-The new navigation helped users find exactly what they were looking for, because it was designed with their browsing habits in mind.
+The new navigation helped visitors find exactly what they were looking for, because it was designed with their browsing habits in mind.

 So if you’re looking for an impactful way to improve your site’s performance, your navigation could be a great place to focus your efforts.

-And to take things a step farther, you can also consider the actions a user takes beyond their initial menu selection.
+And to take things a step further, you can also consider the actions a visitor takes beyond their initial menu selection.
 In fact, you can use A/B testing to improve your entire user flow.

 For example, a basic user flow typically looks like this: